Freakers/L1TOS/README.md

 </p>
 <p>
 Add the symbol in the file (example add WORK.NY) and save the file.
-Start the LITOS program by typing the following: py L1TOS WORK.NY
+Start the LITOS program by typing the following: PY L1TOS WORK.NY
 </p>
 <p>
 Also gave you the TSXClosingImbalance.py program which reports the daily MOC and associated TSX closing prices for each MOC eligible stock that day.